QXML/Create-Grid-by-Dividing-a-Box/README.md

 ![Choose layer](http://www.quarkforums.com/resources/git/md_images/createagridbydividingbox1.png)
 After (parameters: 5 columns with 2pt padding, 3 rows with 2pt padding):
 ![Choose layer](http://www.quarkforums.com/resources/git/md_images/createagridbydividingbox2.png)
+###Version History
+May 2018: Original version as supplied with QuarkXPress 2018
 ## <a name="howinstall"></a>How to install
 1. On the GitHub page, download the ZIP by clicking on the green button "Clone or download"
 ![Step 1](http://www.quarkforums.com/resources/git/install_images/step1.png)